tn-aixpa/sentinel-tools/README.md

 - ```ai```: remote sensing
 - ```domain```: generic

-The tool provides a wrapper for the Sentinel download and preprocessing routing for the integration with the AIxPA platform.
+The tool provides a wrapper for the Sentinel download and preprocessing routine for the integration with the AIxPA platform.
 The tool allows for performing the ESA Sentinel images download and preprocessing as a Kubernetes Job (container) saving the data to the S3 datalake.

 ## Usage